cryptobrig/vertstack/README.md

 - 🚫 lint-staged for running linters on Git staged files
 - 🧪 Vitest for fast and efficient testing
 - 🛡️ Error Boundaries for graceful error handling in production
-- 🔄 Basic CI/CD pipeline with GitHub Actions
+- 🔄 Flexible CI/CD pipeline with GitHub Actions, supporting multiple environments

 ## Getting Started